pantheon-systems/documentation/source/content/guides/decoupled-sites/06-faq.md

 ### Can I use any CMS with Pantheon architecture for Front-End Sites?

-WordPress and Drupal are currently the only CMSs supported on Pantheon Decoupled.
+WordPress and Drupal are currently the only CMSs compatible with Pantheon Decoupled.

 ### What dependency versions are compatible with Front-End Sites?

-Pantheon Front-End Sites currently support:
+Pantheon Front-End Sites is currently compatible with:

 * Gatsby v4
 * Next.js v12